 I can host a party with the best of the Southern belles, and I have more dishes and serving pieces than should be legal for one person to possess.
 But items to actually cook with?
 I’m more than lacking.

-Case in point: I bought my first-ever food processor last week.
+Case in point: I bought my first-ever food processor recently.
 Well, technically it’s chopper—more like a Junior Food Processor—but it’s in the food processing family.
 Currently, I have 1 medium frying pan, 3 pots, 1 cookie sheet, a toaster, and a hand mixer.
 Oh, and a crock pot, a casserole dish, and now a junior food processor.

 But that’s it.
 That’s all I’ve got when it comes to the kitchen.
 To top it off, most of those items were bought on the cheap right after college.

 As I was standing in the store aisle surrounded by all sorts of shiny kitchen items I’ve never purchased, the realization hit me:

 I had been waiting to get married to stock my kitchen.

 It wasn’t because of my frugality.
 Lord knows, I’ve spent money on other rooms in my house.
 It wasn’t because of my inability to cook.
 I watch the Food Network, and I make Pinterest-inspired recipes for parties.